AppraiseQA/appraise/examples/fixture-types.md

 ### Fixtures returning an object

-The object result is useful when you can convert the input into a standalone page or file, so you do not have to save anything to the disk from the fixture.
+The object result is useful when you can convert the input into a stand-alone page or file, so you do not have to save anything to the disk from the fixture.

 Note that this approach only works for a small number of supported content types, listed in [supported-extensions.js](../src/config/supported-extensions.js).
 Appraise needs to know the right extension for a MIME type, so if the content type you want to use is not yet supported, submit a patch to that file, or use the local file fixture result, and save the page under the correct extension yourself.